England Ireland Find Havens

 Image: Ed Webster via CC BY-SA 2.0

-It is possible at this point to anchor outside The Solent in Totland Bay and Alum Bay, off the Needles Channel.
-They make for very pleasant anchorages in favourable conditions but the foul Colwell Bay, although used by local vessels, is best avoided by newcomers who do not have the benefit of local knowledge aboard.
+At this point, it is possible to anchor outside The Solent in Totland Bay and Alum Bay, off the Needles Channel.
+These anchorages make for very pleasant anchorages in favourable conditions, but the foul Colwell Bay, although used by local vessels, is best avoided by newcomers who do not have the benefit of local knowledge aboard.

 Alum Bay